h0rhay/coastalsocial.co.uk/src/pages/facebookads.md

           One-off fee

-          * Et semper leo mattis orci conubia congue
+          * The whys: What social media can do for your business
-          * Quisque eleifend imperdiet tortor
+          * Establish personas & targets
-          * Elementum eu rhoncus, volutpat
+          * Creating content.. how to do it.. what to post
-          * Nisi cubilia interdum ultricies
+          * Scheduling, monitoring & troubleshooting
-          * Feugiat porta tortor
+          * Measuring Success
         content_align: left
         actions:
           - label: Book a strategy call